How to Rent an Apartment [2023 Rental Application Guide]

 7. Consider Including Personal References

-If you are new to the apartment renting process and don’t have previous rental history, bring personal references from a boss or superior that speak to your trustworthiness and reliability.
+If you are renting your first apartment and don’t have previous rental history, bring personal references from a boss or superior that speak to your trustworthiness and reliability.
 Make the process easier with these rental reference letters as an example.

-A security deposit is a sum that a new tenant pays to a landlord or property management company before moving in.
-Security deposits provide landlords insurance for tenant damage beyond normal wear and tear.
-It’s common for the amount to be between 1-3 months' rent.
+A security deposit is one of the many requirements for renting an apartment.
+It’s a sum that a new tenant pays to a landlord or property management company before moving in.
+Security deposits provide landlords insurance for tenant damage beyond normal wear and tear, usually equating to one to three months of rent.

 10. Move Into Your New Apartment